The Thomas Chatterton Manuscript Project

 Vicar of Temple [Church] Bristol

-The last few pages of the book includes a poem, a paraphrase of the 104th psalm by Alexander Stopford Catcott (Alexander's father).
+The last few pages of the book includes a poem, a paraphrase of the 104th psalm by Alexander Stopford Catcott (The father of Alexander, George, and of Martha, the Rose of Virginity).
 This poem seems to have influenced Chatterton's The Death of Nicou.

 The Young Gentleman and Lady's Philosophy